square/connect-api-examples/connect-examples/v2/node_payment/README.md

 # Payment processing example: Node JS

-* Open `config.json` and fill in values for squareApplicationId & squareAccessToken with both your sandbox and production credentials.
+* Open `config.json` and fill in values for squareApplicationId & squareAccessToken & squareLocationId
+with both your sandbox and production credentials.
 <b>WARNING</b>: never upload `config.json` with your credentials/access_token.